8 utterly bizarre transfer clauses: Neymar, Firmino, Mane & more

 In the murky world of transfer and contract negotiations, it must be tempting to see how far you can take the biscuit.

 Players and clubs occasionally push the boat out to see just how far they can cover their own arses, leading to a number of bizarre stipulations included in transfer talks and contract negotiations.

-We’ve taken a look at seven weird and wonderful transfer clauses.
+We’ve taken a look at eight weird and wonderful transfer clauses.

 Arsenal infamously p*ssed Liverpool off in the summer of 2013 with a £40million + £1 bid for Luis Suarez, whose contract at Anfield included a clause which stipulated he must be kept informed of any bids received over the value of £40million.

 Liverpool dismissed the offer out of hand, but the saga was obviously still playing on their minds when they completed the signing of Roberto Firmino from Hoffenheim two years later.

 Football Leaks revealed the long-term contract signed by Firmino included a €98million release clause “if the interested club is not Arsenal”.